 My advice is don’t just rush in and start writing.

 ☆ Bullet point the main aspects of the fight.

 ☆ Write these bullet points into a very loose scene.
 Don’t worry about grammar or description, just get the points down.

 ☆ You should already have details about your characters, their abilities, their training/skills, their weapons (or lack of) their purpose or reason for fighting.

 ☆ Then work out your landscape (see the section below).
 Once you have all the information, all the ideas, build the scene up.

 ☆ Don’t forget some dialogue to break up the fighting prose.

 Readers cannot empathise with such characters.
-(For help with this go to my How Not To Write a Mary Sue Tutorial)
+(For help with this go to my How to avoid writing a Mary Sue character)

 Fighting is hard, even the most skillful warrior will tire and get injured.
 Fighting it not just brute strength or fancy footwork, it is a combination of strength, skill, movement, concentration, even a wisp of precog when you have to anticipate and react to the next move.